 And then a palette cleanser with two raw oysters each served in a different sauce: one yuzu and one red wine vinegar and tarragon.
 I think the TWIST here is that you really get to see how each sauce brings out different flavors in the oyster.

 Because I clearly hadn’t eaten enough, next came the more substantial dishes.
 Up first was mackerel and mushrooms in broth.
 I’m not sure there’s a TWIST here, but look at how gorgeous this broth is!
-You can practically taste it!
+You can practically taste through your computer screen.
+(But please don’t lick the screen.)

 24 HOUR TREAT: CHEESECAKE WITH A TWIST

-I did not only leave Tickets with a highly satisfied and full belly, I left wanting to have a more inventive and playful attitude towards food and life in general.
+You will not only leave Tickets with a highly satisfied and full belly, you will leave wanting to have a more inventive and playful attitude towards food and life in general.
 After all, if you can put a cherry back on a tree, pretty much anything should be possible.
 Now your 24 hours in Barcelona is complete.